DaithiShan/spaceambush/README.md

 ![Dovile Krasnickaite - Whack-A-Monster](./assets/influences/whack-a-monster.png)

-Their project showed how great user experience could revitalise a game from 1970s arcades.
+Their project showed how design and music could revitalise a game from 1970s arcades.

 #### Memory Improvement Tips - Whack-Em-All

-A further inspiration came from Memory Improvement Tips and their browser version of Whack-A-Mole; especially in terms of game logic and game rule designs.
+A further inspiration came from Memory Improvement Tips and their version of Whack-A-Mole, especially in terms of adding a new twist where the moles can fight back.

 ![Memory Improvement Tips - Whack-Em-All](./assets/influences/whack-em-all.jpg)

-I loved how they introduce a penalty click with the mole-bomb, and force the user to make choices between different, simultaneously appearing moles on the basis of scopre points.
+I also loved how they introduce a penalty click with the mole-bomb, which I didn't have time to introduce.
+I also liked how they pressured the user to make choices between different, simultaneously appearing moles.
+Cognitive overload makes the simple concept of Whack-A-Mole more difficult than a pure reflex test.

 #### Color Scheme